Aging in Place: Tips and Considerations to Help you Remain at Home

 Make Home Modifications

 One way to improve your ability to age in place is to make basic home modifications.
 These can include one-time modifications like installing grab bars in the shower or installing a ramp to help you climb stairs.
 These kinds of modifications can help a senior remain safely at home by reducing the senior’s risk of falling and can help the senior move around the home.
 Modifications can also be used for help doing things like getting in and out of bed and using the toilet.
 Meals on Wheels Diablo Region offers free Home Safety Modifications to seniors who are age 60 and older.
 Participating seniors will receive an in-home assessment and help determining what adaptations are needed in the home.
 Adaptations can include bathroom grab bars, toilet frames, bed bars, stair hand railings, and smoke alarms.
-Click here to learn more and request one of these assessments.
+Learn more and request one of these assessments.

 Take Steps to Reduce Your Risk of Falling

 Preventing falls becomes imperative as you age because aging increases your risk of falling and of serious injury from falls.
 You can have someone come to your home and do a fall prevention assessment.
 This will help you identify places in your home where you might be at risk of falling.
 Meals on Wheels offers individualized screenings for fall risk.
 The program teaches participants how to reduce risk of falling.
 Meals on Wheels also offers exercise courses designed to improve balance, strength, mobility and flexibility.
 These courses can also reduce an elder’s risk of falling.
-Click here to learn more and request a fall prevention assessment.
+Learn more and request a fall prevention assessment.

 Explore Options for In-Home Care

 As you get older, you may need additional care.
 One option is to have someone come to your home to care for you.
 Options for care at home include having an in-home family caregiver or In Home Supportive Services (IHSS).
 The IHSS Program will help pay for a range of services so that you can remain in your home.
 This program is open to persons age 65 or older, or those who are disabled or blind.
 Services can include housecleaning, personal care services, paramedical services, and grocery shopping.
-Click here to learn more about IHSS.
+Learn more about IHSS.

 1 “Successful Aging in Place Doesn’t ‘Just Happen’” Successful Aging in Place Doesn’t ‘Just Happen’ | Next Avenue.